dv-lse/fdi-patent-innovate/narrative.md

   radius: 24
   color: pink
   amount: 0.7
-  label: "Big pink circles came from the left"
 :::

 Large, internationalised firms are investing massive amounts of money abroad: a textile company may want to build a production plant where labour is cheap, or a tech company may want to set up a research centre where there is an abundance of qualified engineers.
 These investments are called Foreign Direct Investments (FDIs) and In 2015 they amounted to 1.8 trillion US dollars [1], or the equivalent of Italy’s Gross Domestic Product [2].